Many dogs are prone to having sensitive stomachs, mainly because they’re curious and want to try new things.

 Even though cucumbers are deemed harmless to dogs, introduce any new food slowly, and watch for any adverse reactions.

 Think about the way you serve them, too.
 While a smaller pup might benefit from half-moon slices, a larger dog might be able to handle a bigger spear.
-If you're unsure, air on the side of caution to alleviate any risk of cucumbers posing as a choking hazard.
+If you’re unsure, air on the side of caution to alleviate any risk of cucumbers posing as a choking hazard.
+This is something we also talked about it our can dogs eat bananas article.

 What Fruits Can Dogs Eat?